How to become a soldier

 - applying directly

-You could apply to join the army through an HM forces serviceperson intermediate apprenticeship.
+You can apply to join the army through an HM Forces Serviceperson Level 2 Intermediate Apprenticeship.

-You'll need to apply directly to the army to find the best apprenticeship route for you.
-This will depend on your qualifications and which service role you're interested in, for example, infantry, artillery or medical.
+You apply directly to the army to find the best apprenticeship route for you.
+This will depend on your qualifications and which service role you're interested in, for example, engineering, health or logistics.

 - entry requirements vary